MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 Please note: Microsoft PowerShell is soon to be deprecated and Microsoft Graph PowerShell will now be used.
 Therefore, both PowerShell and Microsoft Graph PowerShell commands are provided to complete this task.
 Users will be able to use either the PowerShell or Microsoft Graph PowerShell commands.
 Once PowerShell has been deprecated, please switch to using the Microsoft Graph PowerShell commands.

-The Microsoft Graph PowerShell commands for this task will be provided soon.
+The Microsoft Graph PowerShell commands for this task are provided after the Microsoft PowerShell commands.

 1. Connect to the **Client 1 VM** with the VM credential that has been provided to you.